 How to Make Sure You’re Not Paying Too Much For Your Electricity

 With rising energy costs, it makes sense to stay on top of your bills and make all of the savings that you can.
 It is important to be vigilant with your energy use so switching off lights, making efficient use of appliances such as dishwashers and washing machines, insulating your home and making sure that technology is not left on standby all make sense and the overall saving on electricity can in turn reduce your annual bill.
 Did you know that old appliances are less energy efficient than the newer models and poorly maintained appliances can use more in the way of electricity.
 It is important to do your homework if you want to be as cost efficient as possible.
+Before signing the dotted line with a new company, you should compare business electricity rates online for the best deals.

 If you have been with the one supplier for many years, there will be a good chance that you will be on a higher tariff for your electricity.
 For savings, you should switch tariffs regularly and shop around each time you do that.
 Use the comparison sites but don’t jump at the first offer you see and choose a supplier that provides billing and support in the way that you prefer.
 Some will offer online only support, some will offer online accounts and some will offer telephone support.
 Most suppliers will fix you to a contracted amount of time.
 Make sure that you are aware of their terms and conditions and ask for the exit penalties, if any, should you decide to move from their service before the end of the fixed term.
 Read the online reviews to obtain an overall picture of how happy others have been with the service they have received from the supplier that you are considering.